 where P = ? is used to compute a probability, ! stands for negation and U reads as "until".
-"Convergence_on_S" can be defined as the situation in which all the 32 robots are either in a team on the short path or in the S-population in the start area or at the goal area.
-"Convergence_on_L" can be defined similarly, but requiring that the above sum is equal to 0 instead of 32.
+"Convergence\on\S" can be defined as the situation in which all the 32 robots are either in a team on the short path or in the S-population in the start area or at the goal area.
+"Convergence\on\L" can be defined similarly, but requiring that the above sum is equal to 0 instead of 32.

 In a similar way, the model can be analysed to obtain the expected number of team formations and the expected time until convergence.
-For the number of team formations, one needs to count the number of times the actions 'go_A_S1' and 'go_A_L1' occur until convergence happens.
-Let us assume that the variable teams accumulates the number of teams formed until convergence, and the variable total_time the total time that passed until convergence in the various

-(a) Probability of convergence on the short (b) Expected number of team formations path (100 samples) until convergence simulation runs.4 The question "what is the expected number of teams formed until eventually convergence has taken place on the short or the long path" can then be answered by statistical model-checking with the logical reward formula:
+For the number of team formations, one needs to count the number of times the actions 'go\A\S1' and 'go\A\L1' occur until convergence happens.
+Let us assume that the variable teams accumulates the number of teams formed until convergence, and the variable total\time the total time that passed until convergence in the various simulation runs.
+The question "what is the expected number of teams formed until eventually convergence has taken place on the short or the long path" can then be answered by statistical model checking with the logical reward formula: